glasswalk3r/Test-Health/README.md

 * TAP::Formatter::HTML
 * Email::Sender::Transport::SMTP

-Be sure to check the Pod documentation include for more details.
+Be sure to check the Pod documentation include for more details and the project [Wiki](https://github.com/glasswalk3r/Test-Health/wiki).

 This software is Copyright (c) 2016 by Alceu Rodrigues de Freitas Junior.